jgyy/fcc-scrape/placeholder.md

 ---
-id: 5e7b9f170b6c005b0e76f08a
+id: 5e7b9f180b6c005b0e76f08f
-title: Relational Databases and SQLite
+title: 'Relational Databases: Join Operation'
 challengeType: 11
-videoId: QlNod5-kFpA
+videoId: jvDw3D9GKac
-dashedName: relational-databases-and-sqlite
+dashedName: relational-databases-join-operation
 ---

 # --question--

 ## --text--

-Which is NOT a primary data structure in a database?
+When using a JOIN clause in an SQL statement, what does ON do?

 ## --answers--

-index
+It indicates what tables to perform the JOIN on.

 ---

-table
+It specifies the fields to use for the JOIN.

 ---

-row

----

-column
+It indicates how the two tables are to be joined.

 ## --video-solution--

-1
+3